 - Change the name

-– I wouldn’t recommend to change your username – because you might lose your followers.
+- I wouldn’t recommend changing your username – because you might lose your followers.

 - Click save et voila.